You've stumbled upon the idea to build a online course and now you're ready to take the next steps.

 From self-guided courses like WorkReinvented to my 90 Day Launch program, the mission is to support passionate individuals to build the life they want with a business they can love.

-How Much Does It Cost To Start An Online Courses Business
+How Much Does It Cost To Create An Online Course

-If you are planning to start an online courses business, the costs are relatively low.
+If you are planning to create an online course, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of starting an online courses business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of createing an online course and outline the costs you should expect for each:

 - The estimated minimum starting cost = $12